anandgpt/TestDemo/README.md

-This is READMe file for the developer.
+This is READMe file for the understanding purpose of developer.